Mohamed-Abdelrazeq/go-jenkins-pipeline/README.md

 - ✅ Create build script
 - ✅ Create deploy script
 - ✅ Create Terraform for AWS to host Jenkins
+-    Make docker image run on every boot
+-    Isolate the jenkins in EBS
+-    Add ECS to Terraform to host the app on
+-    Adjust the Jenkins file to deploy to ECS

 ## Development Steps
 1. **Create local Jenkins server on Docker container**